 “I really hope that this will bring people together.
 It’s a coed sport open to people of all genders, of all grades and all levels of abilities in terms of basketball,” Hunter said.
 “I hope that we can introduce more Unified Sports to BHS soon.”

-Alexa Bader, assistant coach for the Unified Basketball League, said that it’s really crucial for all kids, regardless of who they are, to be able to participate in school spirit and be part of a team community.
+Alexa Bader, assistant coach for the Unified Basketball League, said that it is crucial for all kids, regardless of who they are, to be able to participate in school spirit and be part of a team community.
 She said she is excited for the impact the league will have in the future.

 “I hope it means that, for our students in separate programs, when they walk through the hallways, a ton of kids will say ‘hi’ to them or will say ‘I saw your great shot in the game the other day.’
 They’ll have a ton of extra connections that they’ll make in the structured way,” Bader said.
 “In electives, it’s tougher for people to figure out how to interact with each other, but playing basketball, everyone knows what to do.”

-Assistant coach Ann Collins said that this program could be a life changing opportunity, both on the court and in the classroom.
+Assistant coach Ann Collins said the program could be a life changing opportunity, both on the court and in the classroom.

 Collins isn’t the only teacher who is excited about the league.
-Assistant Athletic Director Amanda Mortelette was helping out while head coach Jocelyn Vendola was out.
-Mortelette was a special education teacher for 15 years and a basketball coach for 10 years, so this program is a perfect intersection of her two careers.
+Assistant Athletic Director Amanda Mortelette helped out while head coach Jocelyn Vendola was out.
+Mortelette was a special education teacher for 15 years and a basketball coach for 10 years, so this program was a perfect intersection of her two careers.
 While she is not directly involved in the league, Mortelette said that she plans to stop by often.

 “A lot of times for people who are working in a school, our days get busy and bogged down.
 For me to come down to the gym the other day, it put a smile on my face immediately,” Mortelette said.
 “Interacting with the kids and seeing how much fun they’re having out there has been a joy.”